zhenyang9261/frontend-dev-exercises/submission/README.md

 ### D3

 It is assumed that Python is installed on the computer and can run local http server.
-Please refer to [Running a simple local HTTP server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) for reference.
+Please visit [Running a simple local HTTP server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) for reference.
 1. Open up a git bash in the local repository folder.
 2. Enter folder: cd submission/d3
 3. Run local http server: python -m http.server 8000